carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 ---
 title: "Space Travel"
-weight: 6
+weight: 7
-# bookFlatSection: false
-# bookToc: true
-# bookHidden: false
-# bookCollapseSection: false
-# bookComments: false
-# bookSearchExclude: false
 ---

 # Space travel

-> Never forget, traveller, that space is trying to kill you.
+> Never forget, traveler, that space is trying to kill you.

 > Oh, sure, the Negaverse is dangerous.
 The Wraiths, powered by spite; the Maw and its eternal, unceasing hunger; the corrupting energy that flows like black water and spreads pestilence, famine, and drought wherever it leaks into our world — all of those are exceedingly perilous to life and limb.

-> But here's the thing — none of that remotely compares to the dangers posed by the empty, unknowing, uncaring void of space.
+> But here’s the thing — none of that remotely compares to the dangers posed by the empty, unknowing, uncaring void of space.

 # Getting around

 In space, everything is really, really far apart.
-It takes considerable time and energy to get from point A to point B, so you'll make use of two technologies to cross those vast distances: the positron drive, which is safe but slow, and the jump drive, which is fast but risky.
+It takes considerable time and energy to get from point A to point B, so you’ll make use of two technologies to cross those vast distances: the positron drive, which is safe but slow, and the jump drive, which is fast but risky.

 ## Positron drive